 Using Your Room Spray

 Like store-bought air fresheners, you can spritz your room spray into the air or onto linens.
-If you aren’t using a fine-mist spray bottle, it’s best to avoid spritzing directly onto fabric surfaces.
+It’s best to avoid spritzing directly onto fabric or other porous surfaces, especially if you aren’t using a fine-mist spray bottle,.

 Did you know our Body & Room Spray Base is also cosmetic grade?
 It’s the same base we use for making our own cologne and perfumes at home.
-While our fragrance oils are skin-safe when used at the proper concentration, keep in mind that room spray can carry a higher scent load than perfume or cologne.
+While most of our fragrance oils are skin-safe when used at the proper concentration, keep in mind that room spray can carry a higher scent load than you should use for perfume or cologne.
 Please follow the skin exposure guidelines on each fragrance page on our website if you plan on using this room spray as body spray.
 Skin exposure levels can vary from one fragrance to the next.

 Tips to Keep in Mind

 If you’re not using our Body & Room Spray Base in this recipe, you will need to substitute other ingredients in order to keep your product from spoiling.
-Astringent substances such as witch hazel or rubbing alcohol (either of which must be diluted with distilled water) can help prevent issues with your room spray developing mold or losing potency.
+Astringent substances such as witch hazel or rubbing alcohol can help prevent issues with your room spray developing mold or losing potency.
+If using witch hazel or rubbing alcohol, be sure to dilute it with distilled water.

 Because our Body & Room Spray Base is specifically formulated for making room sprays as well as perfumes, you don’t need to use any additional ingredients to keep your spray from going bad!